xuchunyang/lol-data-dragon.el/README.md

 ## Setup

-Download and decompress the ddragon file, then point `ddragon-dir` to it, for example,
+Download and decompress the ddragon file, then point `lol-data-dragon-dir` to it, for example,

 ``` shell
 cd